blink1073/specifications/source/open-telemetry/open-telemetry.md

 - `exception.type`
 - `exception.stacktrace`

-Unlike command spans, operation spans MUST NOT have an `error.type` attribute.
-An operation can succeed through a retry even when one of its commands failed, so the command-level derivation does not carry over.
+Operation spans MUST NOT have an `error.type` attribute when the operation succeeds, even if one of its commands failed: an operation can succeed through a retry, so a failed command's `error.type` does not carry over.
+When the operation itself fails, `error.type` SHOULD be the name of the exception class raised to the application, the same value as the operation span's `exception.type` attribute above.

 #### Instrumenting Server Commands